Chancellors and Directors

 Dr. Cheryl P. May has served as director of the Criminal Justice Institute since 2009.
 She has 29 years experience as a forensic professional having previously served as deputy director, assistant director and program manager at CJI.

 Corey Alderdice became director of the Arkansas School for Mathematics, Sciences and the Arts on July 1, 2012.
 He previously served as assistant director for admissions and public relations at the Gatton Academy of Mathematics and Science in Bowling Green, Ky.

 Dean James L. “Skip” Rutherford III

 Skip Rutherford has served as dean of the University of Arkansas Clinton School of Public Service since 2006.
 Prior to joining the Clinton School, Rutherford was executive vice president of Cranford Johnson Robinson Woods, one of the region’s largest communications firms.
-In addition, he served as chairman of the board of the William J. Clinton Foundation from 1997-2006.
 From 1997 until it opened in 2004, Rutherford also supervised the planning for the Clinton Presidential Library.

 Marta M. Loyd, Ed.D., joined the Winthrop Rockefeller Institute in February 2014.
 She served the previous 12 years as vice chancellor for university advancement at the University of Arkansas at Fort Smith and as executive director of the UA-Fort Smith Foundation Inc.